mseminatore/TeslaJS/README.md

 # Tesla API Documentation

-The Tesla REST API encapusulated by this library was documented through the collaboration of many Tesla Model S owners.
+The Tesla REST API encapusulated by this library was documented through the collaboration of many Tesla owners.
 Please thank and support them for their efforts.
 The current REST API documentation can be found at:

     http://docs.timdorr.apiary.io/